guitarxuser/raspi_to_stellarium/README.md

    sh start_telescope.sh

-3. Start Stellarium and configure telescope plugin
+4. Start Stellarium and configure telescope plugin

    for dummy server on local host port 10000

    for raspberrypi on remote host port 10000

-4. Stop the server or dummy server
+5. Stop the server or dummy server

    start second xterm session, go to the raspi_to_stellarium/scripts and do:

    sh stop_telescope.sh

+6. Unistall

+   sudo sh uninstall.sh